USA Today & College factual 2017 college rankings

-Hollins is one of the top 100 liberal arts colleges in the nation, according to Washington Monthly’s 2015 College Guide and Rankings.
-Hollins is ranked #98 and is one of only four Virginia colleges to earn a spot in the top 100, joining Emory & Henry College (#36), Washington and Lee University (#56), and the University of Richmond (#79).
+Hollins is one of the top 100 liberal arts colleges in the nation that contribute to the public good, according to Washington Monthly’s annual College Guide and Rankings.
+Hollins is one of only five Virginia colleges to earn a spot in the top 100.

 “Guide to 413 Green Colleges”

 The Princeton Review — 2019

 “We strongly recommend Hollins to the many environmentally minded students who want to study and live at green colleges.”

 Forbes’ 2019 College Financial Health Grades

 Hollins received an “A-minus” grade in the magazine’s 2019 report on the financial health of private not-for-profit colleges and universities.
 This year, out of 933 schools that were analyzed nationwide, only 34 colleges received A-plus grades, and another 40 scored at least A-minus.
 Hollins is thus among the top 75 of the 933 schools analyzed.

 Hollins is one of only four Virginia colleges to be featured in Peterson’s Cool Colleges 101.